Alpaca/Llama Husbandry experience

 Q. Do you have a drug policy?

 A. We do not want illegal drugs, tobacco, or smoking on our property, period.
 This is not a judgment regarding people who use these substances, simply an expression of how we relate to a high-visibility demonstration space that receives public and private donor funding.
+And, we do not have access to a local fire department.

 Q. What kinds of people are you looking for?